Wb-az/ai-ethics-governance/readme.md

 # AI Fairness Interventions Playbook

 This repository provides a comprehensive, step-by-step playbook for implementing AI fairness in practice, aligned with the **EU AI Act** and **GDPR**.
-It offers structured guidance for Agile delivery teams and organisations to embed fairness across the AI lifecycle — from sprint-level execution to governance, architectural intervention, validation, and regulatory compliance.
+It offers structured guidance for Agile delivery teams and organisations to embed fairness across the AI lifecycle, from sprint-level execution to governance, architectural intervention, validation, and regulatory compliance.

 The playbook is designed to help teams move from high-level fairness principles to **operational, auditable, and scalable implementation**, ensuring AI systems are developed and deployed responsibly, transparently, and equitably.